techforthehomies/Organization-and-Articles/README.md

 ![Tech for the Homies Logo](https://i.imgur.com/Qc550G7.png)

 ## Short Blurb
 Our technological overlords are whack!
-I'm tired of seeing brilliant creators, particular from marginalizd backgrounds (my homies), put out amazing work and get mistreated in return.
+I'm tired of seeing brilliant creators, particular from marginalized backgrounds (my homies), put out amazing work and get mistreated in return.
 This project is a call to action for people to start saving and sharing their own content, and to be more security conscious in general.
 I write useful guides and informative articles, and I'm working on cool tech projects with this philosophy in mind.
 Check 'em out!

 ## TODO and Calendar
 * get server, migrate code to self-hosted gitlab